Patrick Wisdom Player Props: Cubs vs. Nationals

-The Chicago Cubs and Patrick Wisdom (.500 slugging percentage over his past 10 games, including three homers), take on starter Jake Irvin and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.
+On Thursday, Patrick Wisdom (hitting .161 in his past 10 games) and the Chicago Cubs face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:05 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Nationals.
+In his last game he had a hitless performance (0-for-2) against the Nationals.

 Patrick Wisdom Game Info & Props vs. the Nationals